spree/spree/guides/src/content/api/checkouts.md

 PUT /api/v1/checkouts/:number/next.json
 ```

-If the request is successfull you'll get a 200 response using the same order
+If the request is successful you'll get a 200 response using the same order
 template shown when creating the order with the state updated.
 See example of
 failed response below.